- Middle School

 Year 7 and 8 students are selected to enter Primary Sport Wellington events (PSW).
 These include: Athletics, Cross Country and Swimming.
 Selection is based on their school placing in these events.
 Selected students will represent the College at the Eastern Zone competition.
 Should they do well at this event event then they go through to the Wellington Interzone competition to represent the Eastern Zone schools.
 This can also lead to Regional competitions.

 Other local based competitions available for Year 7 and 8 students include Water Polo, Touch Rugby, Cycling, Underwater Hockey and Basketball.

 Scots College strongly encourages our Middle School students to explore and develop skills and talents in cultural activities, including performing arts as part of their all-round education.

 The Creative and Performing Arts Centre provides our students with a world-class creative facility in which to develop their individual skills, interests and imagination.

 A wide range of activities is available and each student participates according to interests and abilities.

 Art and Design

-Our programmes are flexible and are designed to assist students gain an understanding and appreciation of art.
+Our programmes are flexible and are designed to assist students gain an understanding and appreciation of art and creative thinking.
 They explore how different media influence the communication of ideas and examine the purpose of images and objects and the contexts in which they were made.

 Music also plays an important role in the day to day life of Scots College.
 It encourages independence, poise and self-esteem as well as confidence and provides opportunities for risk taking.